Elaine O'Neal (politician): Early life and education

-Career
+Legal and judicial career

 O'Neal served as a judge of the North Carolina District Court from 1994 to 2011 and was the first woman in Durham County to be named a Chief District Court judge.
 As a judge, she advocated for same-sex adoption and LGBT rights.
 She served as a judge of the North Carolina Superior Court from 2011 to 2018 as the first woman Superior Court Judge in Durham County.
 In 2015, O'Neal was appointed as the Chairwoman of the Superintendent's Code of Student Conduct Task Force for Durham Public Schools, focusing on ending the school-to-prison pipeline.
 In June 2018, O'Neal retired as a judge and was selected as interim dean of the North Carolina Central University School of Law.
 That same year, O'Neal was appointed as Chair of the Racial Equity Task Force for Durham by Mayor Steve Schewel.

-O'Neal was elected as the first African-American woman Mayor of Durham in 2021, succeeding Steve Schewel.
-She received two-thirds of the vote in a seven-way nonpartisan primary election on October 5, 2021.
-O'Neal received 25,707 votes or 84.69% of the vote.
-City councilwoman Javiera Caballero, also a Democrat running for mayor, suspended her campaign on October 11, 2021 and ceded the election to O'Neal.
-After being elected into office, O'Neal stated that her first order of business was reducing gun violence.
-Durham North Carolina has a weak mayor system.
-O'Neal has limited mayoral powers, and formally her role is not substantially different from members of the city council.

 O'Neal is a member of the Durham County Bar Association and the George H. White Bar Association.

+Mayoral career

 Mayoral campaign

-O’Neal announced her mayoral campaign on July 26, 2021.
+O'Neal announced her mayoral campaign on July 26, 2021.
 In her announcement, O’Neal called back to her deep Durham roots and highlighted her years in public service.
 She mourned the young lives lost to violent crime in Durham and ensured that she will improve the conditions of her home city.
 To close her speech, O’Neal envisioned a “Durham for everyone.
 United and not divided.”

-O’Neal was active on several social media platforms throughout her campaign.
-She primarily used Twitter and Facebook to spread the word about her campaign for mayor, announce her endorsements, and hire volunteers for her campaign.
+Tenure

+O'Neal was elected as the first African-American woman Mayor of Durham in 2021, succeeding Steve Schewel.
+She received two-thirds of the vote in a seven-way nonpartisan primary election on October 5, 2021.
+O'Neal received 25,707 votes or 84.69% of the vote.
+City councilwoman Javiera Caballero, also a Democrat running for mayor, suspended her campaign on October 11, 2021, and ceded the election to O'Neal.
+After being elected into office, O'Neal stated that her first priority would be to reduce gun violence.

+In June 2023, Durham city attorney Kimberly Rehberg, at the requests of O'Neal and councilwomen Monique Holsey-Hyman and DeDreana Freeman, sent a certified letter to the Wikimedia Foundation requesting for the identities of three Wikipedia editors who had worked on the politicians' articles to be revealed, along with individual changes requested to be made to the aforementioned articles.
+O'Neal in particular requested the identity of one of the three editors, whom she cited to be the uploader of an image of her signature to her article.
+The request for the editor’s identity was denied, but the signature was removed, making it the only approved request of the document.